ibm-cloud-docs/activity-tracker/alerts/remove_alert_ui.md

 1. [Navigate to the web UI through the {{site.data.keyword.cloud_notm}} UI](/docs/activity-tracker?topic=activity-tracker-launch).
 2. Identify the view with the alert.
 3. Select **Edit alert**.
-4. Select the alerdefinition that you want to delete.
+4. Select the alert definition that you want to delete.
-4. Click **Delete Alert Channel**.
+4. Click **Delete alert channel**.